DonWachsmalstift/Desy_Felix_2023/logbook_day_3.md

 we need to do this since the beam had lost intensity after the beamdump and the diagram looks like someone did not wash his ass today

-15:38 (image 499) we put He on and start heating to 450, peak positions are all the same shouldnt have hapenned anything in the sample during beamdump